 The New Claverack Library Needs You!

-After carefully analyzing the former firehouse footprint, library specialists Paul Mays, Lisa Hayes and Steven Rowland of Butler Rowland Mays Architects, LLP, proposed a variety of concepts to assure that this library and community center will meet the needs of the community for many years to come.
+After carefully analyzing the former firehouse footprint, library specialists Paul Mays, Lisa Hayes and Steven Rowland of Butler Rowland Mays Architects, LLP, presented a variety of concepts to assure that this library and community center will meet the needs of the community for many years to come.
 Claverack architect Linda McNutt has built upon these concepts to create a flexible interior design, one capable of adapting and responding to future collaborative use.

 The design includes:

 - a large downstairs gallery for arts and cultural programming and performances;

 - generous meeting space to accommodate area non-profit community groups, associations and agencies;